LenBekker/COS301-Phase3/dummy-server/README.md

-The server can execute CRUD operations but also servers as an API for other modules to use.
+The server can execute CRUD operations but also serves as an API for other modules to use.

-**prerequisites**
+**Prerequisites**
 * Nodejs v10.15.3 https://nodejs.org/en/download/

 **Run:**